 “I, on the other hand, who did not vote–who did not even leave the house on election day–am in no way responsible for what these politicians have done and have every right to complain about the mess that you have created.
 That I didn’t have anything to do with.
 So when you’re having one of those swell elections that you like so much… on that day I will be doing essentially the same as you… the only difference is: when I get done masturbating, I’ll have a little something to show for it.”

-But no one is arguing about these things, no one is listening.
+But no one is arguing about any of this, no one is listening.
 Instead, we’re all saying: “Vote for this person and she’ll make sure that no one hears the other side, because the other side is not only wrong, but dangerous,” the inevitable progression of fifty+ years of shaming the other side and arguing for partisan politics over understanding.
 This is what you want me to vote for?
-This is your answer to the big bad boogey man Donald Trump channeling an aggression silently waiting to explode for the past fifty years?
-Or those GOD-FORSAKEN COMMUNISTS trying to rob me of my kids (…)?
+This is your answer to the big bad boogey man Donald Trump channeling an aggression waiting to explode over the past fifty years?
+Or those GOD-FORSAKEN COMMUNISTS trying to rob me of my kids?
 By saying we need to kill ‘it’?
 How is that liberal?
 How is that democratic?
 How is that intellectual?
 How is that not exactly what Trump would want you to do, if he were as bad as you say he is (totalitarian-wise) (or, if you’d rather: replace ‘Trump’ with ‘The Communists’)?
 How is that not just falling by the wayside to that part of the human brain originating in our reptilian ancestors which says ‘ATTACK!’ at the first sign of danger, rather than ‘defend'?

 And if you don’t know what that means, or if you think it’s irrelevant within the context of these ‘dark’ times, Sherman, I’ll see you Wednesday, staring at me at the end of my driveway.